After Interview Thank You Letters

 - How you address the interviewer in your thank you letter will be based on the tone set during the job interview.

 - Use the formal salutation "Dear Mr/Ms/Mrs Smith," unless you were told during the job interview, "Call me John/Jane."
 Then your salutation should be the more informal "Dear John,".

 - However always address the letter to a specific name and not to the "Sales Manager" for example.

 How should I close my after interview thank you letter?

 How you close your interview thank you note is your choice.
 Acceptable closings include: "Sincerely," "Respectfully yours," "Kind regards," and "Yours truly,".

-Use these sample interview thank you letters.
-Each is applicable to a different job interview situation.
-You can use the examples as a guide to develop your own, personal thank you letter.
+Use the sample interview thank you letters to develop your own personal thank you letter.

 Job Interviews > Thank You Letters